catseye/ellsync/README.md

 (but note that the directories in the router do need to have the trailing slashes.)

+Also, ince the contents of the canonical and the cache normally have the same directory structure, `ellsync` allows specifying that only a subdirectory of a stream is to be synced:

+    ellsync router.json syncdirs /home/user/art/painting/ /media/user/External1/art/painting/

+This is of course allowed only as long as it is the same subdirectory.
+This will fail:

+    ellsync router.json syncdirs /home/user/art/painting/ /media/user/External1/art/sculpture/

 ### `list` command

 Either the canonical or the cache (or both) may be offline storage (removable